csc-training/summerschool/parallel-io/docs/Parallel-IO-2025.md

     - All the new files within the directory will have the specified striping
     - Also stripe size can be specified, see *man lfs* for details

-- Proper striping can enhance I/O performance a lot
+- Default stripe count on Puhti/Mahti/Lumi is 1, *ie.* no striping

 # Lustre file striping in C codes